CodeReaper/lane/lane.d/google-api-jwt-generate/help.md

 You get this .p12 key by creating a "Service Account Key", which if you do not have a service account, requires you to first create a service account.

-Creating both an account and a key is explaining here: https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount
+Creating both an account and a key is explained here: https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount